A location tour of your favorite British TV shows and films

 A perfect setting for Poldark: Porthcothan Beach in Cornwall

-Botallack and Levant – British show filming locations
+Botallack and Levant — filming locations in the UK

 Botallack and Levant are not just filming locations in Poldark; they’re also 2 important sites of interest in Cornwall.
 Both portray the area’s rich mining heritage — something which features often in the Poldark story.